cjerdonek/groome-python-expected/setup_long_description.rst

 sample configuration file.
 For testing purposes, this project also serves as the "expected" value of that template.
-See the `groome-python <https://github.com/cjerdonek/groome-python>`__ project page for features of this project.
+See the `groome-python <https://github.com/cjerdonek/groome-python>`__ project page for more information about this project.

 A minimal sample usage looks like--